Acutilis/adapt-alt-xAPI/README.md

 This version is much simpler to use.
 It is a _stand-alone_ extension and has less configuration settings to worry about.

+For more background information about why this new version was developed plese [see this blog post]( https://www.acutilis.com/blog/new-xapi-plugin-for-adapt/).

 ## Installation